-The new home of the Youth Development Team, The Brocas at 111 Woodville Road, offers a variety of youth friendly activities, workshops and programs.
+The home of the Youth Development Team, The Brocas at 111 Woodville Road, has a variety of youth friendly activities, workshops and programs.

 To celebrate National Youth Week in April each year, the Annual Youth Expo offers 12 -25 year olds fun activities along with a wealth of information from over 50 stall holders covering further education, career providers, health services, youth services, sports and community clubs.